-It will starts copy all files.
+It will start to copy all files.

-Here is the git repo url looks like.
+Here is the git repo URL looks like.

 - bitbucket.org is hostname

-- ani is user name
+- ani is a user name

 - my-first-project is repo name

-Once you run clone command and everything goes well, you can see all the source files available in your local git directory.
+Once you run the clone command and everything goes well, you can see all the source files available in your local git directory.